 Applications for permission by the National Bank of Slovakia are subject to a fee, however the National Bank of Slovakia does not charge a notification fee for outward or inward AIFMD passport notifications.
+There is also a possible annual fee for an (EEA/non-EEA) AIFM dependant on the volume of assets of funds created and managed in Slovakia.
 More details about the fees are available on the National Bank of Slovakia's website.